 Human cells can have several hundred lysosomes.
-These are single membrane structures, which are round in shape and have a diameter of approximately 50-70nm.
 The inside of lysosomes contains enzymes that work to breakdown biomolecules including nucleic acids, proteins, lipids and carbohydrates.
-The molecules destined for degradation by lysosomes can come from outside the cell, through the processes of endocytosis and phagocytosis (Marieb & Hoehn, 2007a) or may be from inside the cell, so lysosomes ‘digest’ larger molecules, and pass the leftovers to other parts of the cell for recycling.

 Problems with lysosomes are linked to a group of approximately 50 rare inherited disorders.
 These lysosomal storage diseases (LSDs) occur because genetic mutations cause loss of function of specific lysosomal enzymes.
 This means the cell is unable to degrade a specific biomolecule (e.g. a lipid or glycoprotein) leading to its accumulation.
 Examples of LSDs include Gaucher’s disease where the function of an enzyme called beta-glucocerebrosidase is lost, or Tay-Sach’s disease, which can result in the destruction of cells in the spinal cord and brain.
 For some LSDs, there are potential therapies that aim to replace the missing enzyme, and future gene therapy is being explored.
-Excellent grounding in so what, clinical context interest.

 Cytoskeleton: scaffolding and train tracks- mention cytoskeleton membrane interactions.

 The cytoskeleton is a network of filaments that is found throughout the cytoplasm of animal cells (Ramaekers & Bosman, 2004).
 It acts to control the shape of cells (Peate & Nair, 2015) and how organelles are organised within the cells.
 It also provides the mechanical support that allows cells to divide and move.
-It consists of microtubules and actin filaments (Marieb, 2014), which are chains of single types of proteins (actin and tubulin, respectively), as well as intermediate filaments, which are made of a family of related proteins that have cell type specific forms.

 Primary cilia: signaling antenna

 The majority of vertebrate cells have a single slender sensory organelle known as the primary cilia that emanates from their surface (Marieb & Hoehn, 2007a).
-These structures have a microtubule core that is covered by a specialised part of the cell membrane.
 Cilia function to regulate a number of key signalling pathways in cells, including pathways important in human development and homeostasis.
 Given this role of cilia, it is not surprising that mutations in genes that are required for normal cilia function leads to a group of disorders with overlapping clinical phenotypes that have been collectively termed ciliopathies (Reiter & Leroux, 2017).
 One of the best studied of these diseases is Bardet Biedl Syndrome (BBS), which can be caused by mutations in more than 20 genes (Zaghloul & Katsanis, 2009).
-BBS’s has a variable phenotype with primary characteristics includeing retinal degeneration, obesity, polydactyly (extra fingers or toes), hypogonadism, renal anomalies (kidney malformations and/or malfunctions) and learning disabilities.
+BBS’s primary characteristics include retinal degeneration, obesity, polydactyly (extra fingers or toes), hypogonadism, renal anomalies (kidney malformations and/or malfunctions) and learning disabilities.